Double Indemnity-1944

 The story is told via flashbacks as a wounded Walter Neff (Fred MacMurray) scrambles to record a confession to his colleague and best friend, Barton Keyes (Edward G. Robinson).

-The added component of Neff’s colleague and close friend, Keyes, being in the mix as he starts to suspect foul play is equally compelling.
+The added component of Neff’s colleague and close friend, Keyes, being involved as he starts to suspect foul play is equally compelling.

-Will he finally figure out that Neff is involved in the plot?
-Will Keyes cover for Neff if discovered?
+Will he finally realize that Neff is involved in the plot?
+If discovered, will Keyes cover for Neff?
 Will Phyllis’s history catch up with her and twist events?

 These questions make the film a great picture.

-Neff is not a strong, heroic character but is rather weak, easily manipulated by the cagey Phyllis.
-It is interesting how little time it takes to succumb to her plot and willingly do the crime for her.
+Neff is not a strong, heroic character.
+She is relatively weak and easily manipulated by the cagey Phyllis.
+It is interesting how little time it takes for Neff to succumb to her plot and willingly commit the crime.

-MacMurray and Stanwyck have smoldering chemistry and is a major success of the film keeping the audience invested in the plot.
-The added measure of the murder victim being rather unknown to the audience adds a macabre rooting value to the pair.
+MacMurray and Stanwyck have smoldering chemistry and are a significant film success, keeping the audience invested in the plot.
+The added measure of the murder victim being relatively unknown to the audience adds a macabre rooting value to the pair.

-Wilder never presents the plot as a romantic triangle or Neff and Phyllis having any other romantic entanglements, and the only roadblock is the insurance company and their suspicions surrounding Phyllis.
+Wilder never presents the plot as a romantic triangle, and Neff and Phyllis have no other romantic entanglements.
+The only roadblock is the insurance company and its suspicions about Phyllis.

 Oscar Nominations: Best Motion Picture, Best Director-Billy Wilder, Best Actress-Barbara Stanwyck, Best Screenplay, Best Scoring of a Dramatic or Comedy Picture, Best Sound Recording, Best Cinematography, Black-and-White